thi-ng/umbrella/packages/atom/README.md

 ### Cursor

 Cursors provide direct & immutable access to a nested value within a structured atom.
-The path to the desired value must be provided when the cursor is created.
-The path is then compiled into a [getter and setter](./src/path.ts) to allow cursors to be used like atoms and update the parent state in an immutable manner (i.e. producing an optimized copy with structural sharing of the original (as much as possible)) - see further details below.
+The path to the desired value must be provided when the cursor is created and cannot be changed later.
+The path is then compiled into a [getter and setter](#getters--setters) to allow cursors to be used like atoms and update the parent state in an immutable manner (i.e. producing an optimized copy with structural sharing of the original (as much as possible)) - see further details below.